drowrin/orpheus/content/posts/hellblade-2.md

 fighting with the camera to get a good angle, but I also never felt like it took away my control.
 It would perform subtle tricks like getting closer or further from Senua when I just happened to look at certain things, to help line everything up.
-This meant that no matter what I was doing, I was effortelssly looking at a **gorgeous** shot.
+This meant that no matter what I was doing, I was effortlessly looking at a **gorgeous** shot.
 This really helped me _immerse myself into the game_.